ericbeland/enhanced_errors/README.md

 - **Customizable Output**: Supports multiple output formats (`:json`, `:plaintext`, `:terminal`).
 - **Flexible Hooks**: Redact or modifying captured data via the `on_capture` hook.
 Update the final string with on_format.
 - **Environment-Based Defaults**: For Rails apps, automatically adjusts settings based on the environment (`development`, `test`, `production`, `ci`).
 - **Pre-Populated Skip List**: Comes with predefined skip lists to exclude irrelevant variables from being captured.
+Noisy/huge items are skipped by default.
 - **Capture Levels**: Supports `info` and `debug` levels, where `debug` level ignores the skip lists for more comprehensive data capture.
 - **Capture Types**: Captures variables from the first `raise` and the last `rescue` for an exception by default.
-- **No dependencies**:  EnhancedErrors does not ___require___ any dependencies--it uses [awesome_print](https://github.com/awesome-print/awesome_print) for nicer output if it is installed and available.
+- **No dependencies**:  EnhancedErrors does not ___require___ any dependencies--it uses [awesome_print](https://github.com/awesome-print/awesome_print) for nicer output in dev/terminal mode if it is installed and available.
-- **Lightweight**: Minimal performance impact, as tracing is only active during exception raising.
+- **Lightweight**: Minimal performance impact in regular ruby, as tracing is active only during exception raise.
+Low/minimal usage in RSpec.

 EnhancedErrors use-cases: